 An administrator can log into Cisco Umbrella to view and generate reports regarding the clients’ activity, find the infected devices, targeted users trying to access forbidden sites.
 These reports can be filtered by client identity, destination and source IP.

 - Navigate to Reporting and select a report.
-For more information, see Getting Started: Reporting Basics.
+For more information, see Getting Started with Reports.

 • WLC supported platform- 5508,5520,7500,8510,8540.
 ME, vWLC is not supported

 • AP mode supported–Local mode, Flex central switching.

 • 10 different Cisco Umbrella Profiles configurable on WLC

 • Guest (Foreign–Anchor) scenario, profile applies at Anchor WLC